 Friends, relatives, and neighbors have always helped each other out with pet care.
 It is not uncommon for a pet owner to drop off their dog – or less often, their cat – at the sitter’s house when they are going out of town.
 These arrangements are usually free of charge or reciprocal, with owners taking turns helping each other out.
 A traditional boarding business consists of a facility with kennel runs, which is designed and permitted for that purpose.
 So how and when did in-home boarding become a business?

 Back in the 90’s when I started my pet sitting business, there were a handful of people who discovered and took advantage of this option.
 At some point they figured out that staying home and letting the clients drop their dogs off each day was easier – and more profitable – than driving around to each house individually.
 Day care turned into full-service boarding, with some sitters buying crates, installing dog runs, and even converting outbuildings in the back yard into kennel facilities.
-It’s hard to say no, so what started as five dogs in some cases turned into 20 dogs in the house at once.

 Pet limit laws